CodeChron/fullstack-js-with-meteor-react-docs/app_component_hierarchy.md

 **TODO: update this hierarchy to match the finished app.
 **

-TODO: Combine this with the app we'll build.

 This is essential when building an app, to help with planning and think through your component hierarchy.